Hard-To-Find-a-Valid-Name/Grasshopper-Power-BI-Stream/README.md

 ![](images/PBITD.png)

- Then click on "Data source settings", click "Change source", then change the folder path of the file.
+ Then click on "Data source settings" in "Transform data", click "Change source", then change the folder path of the file.

 ![](images/PBITD2.png)